interledger/interledger-website/src/_drafts/interledger-foundation-launches-to-build-more-equitable-and-creative-opportunities-on-the-web.md

-  way for frictionless payments and micropayments for individual creators while making it possible for consumers to browse content without relinquishing reams of personal data,&rdquo; said Mark Surman, Executive Director, <a href="https://foundation.mozilla.org/en/">Mozilla Foundation</a>, a <a href="https://www.grantfortheweb.org/">Grant for the Web</a> Founding Collaborator.&nbsp;</p><p>&ldquo;To achieve their financial inclusion goals within this decade, central banks and digital financial services providers realize that their real-time payment platforms need to connect to all of their nation&rsquo;s traditional bank, mobile money and financial systems.
+  way for frictionless payments and micropayments for individual creators while making it possible for consumers to browse content without relinquishing reams of personal data,&rdquo; said Mark Surman, Executive Director, <a href="https://foundation.mozilla.org/en/">Mozilla Foundation</a>, a Grant for the Web Founding Collaborator.</p><p>&nbsp;</p><p>&ldquo;To achieve their financial inclusion goals within this decade, central banks and digital financial services providers realize that their real-time payment platforms need to connect to all of their nation&rsquo;s traditional bank, mobile money and financial systems.
 By operating on Interledger, Mojaloop helps solve this challenge.
-We are excited about the launch of the Interledger Foundation and look forward to collaborating to advance financial inclusion,&rdquo; said <a href="https://mojaloop.io/">Mojaloop Foundation</a> Executive Director Paula Hunter.&nbsp;</p>
+We are excited about the launch of the Interledger Foundation and look forward to collaborating to advance financial inclusion,&rdquo; said <a href="https://mojaloop.io/">Mojaloop Foundation</a> Executive Director Paula Hunter.</p><p>&nbsp;</p>
 categories:
   - News
 ---